Srimushnam V. Raja Rao

 Srimushnam V. Raja Rao (born 1955) is an Indian mridangam player and Carnatic vocalist.

 He received his initial training in Mridangam from his father S. Venkataramana Rao.
 He was later a student of Shri Kumbakonam M Rajappa Iyer.
 He has also received training in Carnatic vocal music from eminent teachers including Sarvashri Papanasam Sivan, Calcutta Krishnamurthy, and Mayuram Vaidyanatha Iyer.
 Besides Mridangam, he also plays the Kanjira and Morsing.
 He has worked as a visiting professor of Mridangam at the University of California, Berkeley, USA.

-In the 2018 music season, Madras Music Academy dropped Rao from its programming due to allegations of sexual harassment against him.